 Pura Luhur Uluwatu (Uluwatu Monkey Temple)

 Perched on top of a 70-meter-high cliff protruding above the great Indian Ocean, Pura Luhur Uluwatu is a spectacular sight.
 It is one of the nine “directional temples” of Bali, thought to protect the island from evil spirits.
-The name Luhur means “something of divine origin” and ulu the “land’s end” and watu means “rock”, if I remember correctly.
+The name Luhur means “something of divine origin” and ulu the “land’s end” and watu means “rock” if I remember correctly.
 Just like Ubud Monkey Forest, this temple is worth a visit even if it wasn’t for the monkeys.

 Visitors must wear a sarong and a sash, which is included in the entrance fee.
 There are guides that will try to convince you that you need protection from the monkeys, but don’t feel obligated to go with them.
 As long as you use common sense, you’ll be fine.
 I have seen people get bitten and attacked by the monkeys, but only when they tried to grab or hold one of them.
-Keep your distance and if a monkey jumps you, just stand still and it will soon loose interest.
+Keep your distance and if a monkey jumps you, just stand still and it will soon lose interest.

 This girl was not as patient as I would have liked.
 She smelled the fruit I had hidden underneath my sarong and grabbed it before I understood what was happening.